LinuxLab-ESGI/Secure-GRUB-2/README.md

 ## The "flaw" of GRUB

 As we mentionned earlier, the kernel executes normally the **/sbin/init** program.
 However we can shortcut this procedure by executing another program instead.
-For instance we can excute a shell and simply have an acess to the machine with root privileges additionaly. :confused:
+For instance we can excute a shell that simply gives us an acess to the machine with root privileges on top of that. :confused:

 ### Access to a shell with root privileges

-Here we are going to see how to have acess to the machine whitout typing any login or password.
+Here we are going to see how to have access to the machine whitout typing any login or password.

 > We are working with a simple default Debian 10 with a user account in it.